arinar/slQuery/README.md

 MaskType selectors can be specified by prefixing the desired mask type with a period.

 	>> slQuery('.TL_BlackBox')
-... finds blocks masked with 'TL_BlackBox'
+... finds blocks masked with `'TL_BlackBox'`

 Selector parts can be combined to form more specific conditions.

 	>> slQuery('SubSystem.Tl_SimFrame')
-... find all subsystems masked with 'TL_SimFrame', i.e. all TargetLink subsystems.
+... find all subsystems masked with `'TL_SimFrame'`, i.e. all TargetLink subsystems.

 ### Block Name and Special Blocks